Last updated November, 2019.

 So, better-worse-better.
 Why is this the case?

 It doesn't apply to everyone, but - for many people - things go smoothly when they first learn to meditate.
 The novelty of their new practice helps them stay committed, and keeping their attention focused on an anchor (a mantra or the breath) appears to require little effort.
 The times when their minds "wander" seem few and far between, and they are confident they catch themselves each time!
 This leads to a feeling of accomplishment and serenity at the end of their sessions.

 Then, one day, they can’t seem to keep their attention focused.
 They feel barraged by thoughts and emotions, and inundated by sounds and sensations - all of which seem to have multiplied exponentially since their last session.
 Trying to stay focused feels like an exercise in futility, and the prospect of returning their attention to an anchor once distracted seems impossible.

 This continues to happen session after session, and the previous feelings of accomplishment and serenity are replaced by disappointment and frustration.

 Could it be that their minds have actually gotten busier and more chaotic through meditation?
 No, absolutely not.

 This is a common misconception, but reality is their minds are the same as they've always been: compulsive, pervasive, and incessant.
 Practicing mindfulness and meditation hasn’t changed this - it’s just making them notice more.
 In the beginning, they only notice a little and believe they are seeing everything that's happening.

 As they continue to practice, however, they get better at noticing (i.e., they strengthen awareness).
 And, they begin to see there is more going on than they initially realized!

-It’s like the woman who finds out she’s pregnant and, as the days go by, it suddenly seems there are pregnant women everywhere she turns.
-Or the man who buys a new car and, over the next week or two, starts seeing the same car all over the road.
+It’s like the woman who finds out she’s pregnant - as the days go by, she seems to encounter pregnant women everywhere she turns.
+Or, the man who buys a new car - over the next week or two, he starts noticing the same car all over the road.
 The other pregnant women and cars were always there, they just got better at noticing them.